Cell Phone Repeater & Cell Phone Booster FAQs

 Why a Yagi vs. omni-directional antenna for cellular repeaters?
 Yagi antennas have roughly twice, or more, the gain of omni-directional cell phone antennas.
 Also, all of the Yagi antenna’s gain is pointing in one direction and it’s elements collect and hold the signal better, so it is more efficient.
 Therefore, more coax cable can be used with a Yagi antenna vs. an omni-directional antenna.

 Can multiple inside antenna be used with a cellular repeater?
 Yes.
 How many depends on many of the variables used in determining the coverage area of a system with a single inside antenna.
-We don’t recommend guessing at it.
-Call us and we will run the formulas for you at no charge - 888-713-1243.
+We do not recommend guessing at it.
+Call us and we will run the formulas for you at no charge - 214-774-2588 - 888-713-1243.

 Can multiple service providers be covered with a single cell phone repeater?
 Yes.
-Provided you have adequate, unobstructed outside signal strength from the carriers, our Wilson Electronics DB Pro Cell Phone Signal Booster-Repeater Model 841262 will provide cellular signal boost for all carriers, except Nextel, which always needs "stand-alone" signal boosting products.
-If you need a signal boost for all carriers, including Nextel, for kits that need to support more than fifteen cell phone or computer air cards, and large and/or complex applications, call us toll free to discuss - 888-713-1243.
+Provided you have adequate, outside signal from those carriers.
+Our Wilson Electronics DB Pro Cell Phone Signal Booster-Repeater Model 841262 will provide cellular signal boost for all carriers.